 Second, even if not barred by Rooker-Feldman, the fraud claim warrants dismissal for failure to state a claim.
 As explained elsewhere in this order, the November 1, 2017 complaint stated a claim based on Bank of America's alleged misrepresentation of the eligibility requirement for a modification.
-The plaintiff allegedly defaulted after Bank of America both instructed him to default and stated that a modification requires a default.
-Bank of America moved for summary judgment and observed that the plaintiff defaulted in November 2007, more than three years before the alleged misrepresentation.
-Of course, a mortgagor cannot reasonably rely in 2007 on a 2011 misrepresentation.
+The plaintiff allegedly defaulted after Bank of America both instructed her to default and stated that a modification requires a default.
+Bank of America moved for summary judgment and observed that the plaintiff defaulted in October 2009, more than a year before the alleged misrepresentation.
+Of course, a mortgagor cannot reasonably rely in 2009 on a 2011 misrepresentation.

 Perhaps recognizing the merit in Bank of America's motion for summary judgment, the plaintiff asserted a new and different fraud theory in response to the motion for summary judgment.
 In the most recent complaint (Doc.
-42), the plaintiff persists in alleging that Bank of America omitted to mention that a "reasonably
+45), the plaintiff persists in alleging that Bank of America omitted to mention that a "reasonably foreseeable/imminent" default might qualify a mortgagor for a modification.
+Rather than assert that the misrepresentation induced the default, the plaintiff tacitly concedes a prior default and alleges that the misrepresentation caused the plaintiff to